 imply endorsement, nor does the absence of any services or approaches imply that NAS Richmond does not support them.

-The School Exclusions Service offers advice and information to parents of children and young people with an autism spectrum disorder (ASD) on all aspects of school exclusion in England.
+The School Exclusions Helpline offers advice and information to parents of autistic children and young people on all aspects of school exclusion in England.
 This includes advice on informal (illegal) exclusions; fixed period and permanent exclusions; how to challenge your child's exclusion and what you can do if you are concerned that your child is at risk of exclusion.

 How to use the NAS School Exclusions Service: